Modulation and Transmission

 My transmitter was 2 watts.
 This reached 23,000 miles.

-Problem with satellite phone (and internet) links: delay
+The central problem with satellite phone (and internet) links is delay.
+The

 Frequencies: < 1.0 gHz: noisy